shalivan/shalivan.github.io/_posts/ART/20-01-01-VisualDesign.md

 - interesting silhouette - easier to draw
 - if simple sil. harder to fill with detail (may require posing difficult forms )

+#### Culture and symbolism
+Culture and symbolism  vs. universal trueths

+Kiki Buba effect.
+people paried kiki to sharp and nice B sound of buba to smooth.

 #### Detail ()
  - sprawdź jaki poziom detalu będzie widoczny w finalnej produkcji